XAU

 Silver All-Time High

-The elusive $50 barrier -- track silver's record prices from the Hunt Brothers squeeze to today's industrial-demand-driven market.
-Will silver finally break through?
+The $50 barrier has held for over four decades.
+Track silver's record prices from the 1980 Hunt Brothers squeeze to the modern industrial-demand-driven market.

 Interactive Chart